dffischer/pkgrepotools/offbranch.md

   - `-b` _branch_:
     Specify the branch to commit to, instead of _offbranch_.
 If this branch does not exist yet, it will be created.

-  - `-q`:
-    Be quiet.

-    This suppresses all messages offbranch would issue to the standard output.
-It also alters the exit code in case of successful completion to make the result suitable to be parsed by scripts.
-See the section EXIT STATUS for more details.

-    Error messages are still shown.

 All other arguments are treated as further files to include when composing the branch.

 The message of the last commit affecting any of these files, viewed from the current HEAD downwards, will be proposed as the description of the commit to be newly generated on the distribution branch.
 If any of these files are not under version control or unknown to the current branch, they will be silently ignored.